mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 ## Containers

 Containers are running images.
 They are pretty much virtual machines started from one of the given images.
-You can access their logs, stop and restart them, and usually you destroy them once you’re done with them.
+You can access their logs, stop and restart them, and you often destroy them once they are exited.

 An image usually has a default command it will run when a container is created.
 It is defined by the `CMD` line in the `Dockerfile`.
 For my parser it is a shell script, `CMD [ "/bin/bash", "/app/run_parser.sh" ]`.